-A lightweight, non-greasy waxed cotton raincoat, roomy enough to wear over any season’s attire.
+A lightweight, non-greasy waxed cotton raincoat with room to spare.
 Made in the historic Garment District in New York City.

 Too many products aren't made to last.
 They don't fit right, they don't work well, and they aren't made fairly.
 Originally an artist, I love creating.
 More importantly, I love the process as much as the end result.
 I wanted to make something better, that everyone would benefit from.
 And I wanted everyone to see my process.

 In my eyes, there are 3 rules to making a better version of something:

 1. Function above all else: When something works well, appreciation of the form will follow.

 2. The product should work for everyone: The more versions you need, the less successful the product.

 3. The materials you pick and the way you make it take priority over price: If the product is detrimental to the environment and the people who help produce it, it can't be better.
 Transparency is an essential piece of a healthy supply chain.

 Sometimes, my number one choice for a material doesn't exist yet, so I use the best one possible.
 When I figure out how to make it, or when it becomes available, I'll use it.
 In the meantime, I'll be comparing options, and writing about the decisions I made.
 Suggestions and questions are always good.
 If there is a way I can make my product better or easier to use, I want to hear about it.